 The size of your pupil and iris (the colored part of your eye) is also important in determining the best contact lens design.

 This test evaluates the quality of your tears, to determine whether they will be able to keep contact lenses and your cornea sufficiently hydrated throughout the day.
 If you have dry eye disease, standard contact lenses may not be right for you.

 Following the eye exam, you will be provided with trial lenses to verify that the chosen contact lenses offer clear and comfortable vision.
 This will allow the eye doctor to make any fine adjustments to the prescription.

 Wearing the correct contact lenses for your eyes allows you to enjoy all of the benefits of wearing contacts, while keeping your eyes healthy and comfortable.

 If you're already a contact lens wearer, visit your eye doctor at least once a year to make sure the lenses are still providing you with optimum vision and comfort.

-Contact Mississauga Vision Centre in Mississauga to book your contact lens eye exam today!
+Contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton to book your contact lens eye exam today!